Shadow & Bone Used A White Stunt Double For Inej. But The Problems Run Much Deeper.

 Even more puzzling however, is the fact that Krisztina does not seem to think that this is problematic — the original photos, as well as a few more of her in brownface, were casually posted to her public Instagram (as of May 6, however, she went private).
 In fact, neither does Dan Liu, who directed two episodes of the series.
 Before Krisztina went private, Liu posted supportive comments on two of her Instagram photos where she is clearly in brownface.
 "You were amazing!" wrote Liu.

 Suman hasn't been shy about praising Krisztina, even shouting her out in a few interviews.
 "All the cool and intricate stuff that you see, that was my incredible stunt double.
 She definitely elevated Inej for me," Suman told Harper's Bazaar.

-Jessie Mei Li, who plays Alina Starkov and is also mixed race (her mother is English and her father is Chinese) also seems to have a white stunt double, Hungarian performer Eva Harangozó.
 Are there really no stunt actors of color out there they could have used?
 As one fan wrote on Reddit, "Considering the fact that the Suli are based off the Roma, and that there are plenty of Roma in Hungary, this is just awful."

+Jessie Mei Li, who plays Alina Starkov and is also mixed race (her mother is English and her father is Chinese) also seems to have a white stunt double, Hungarian performer Eva Harangozó.

 Advertisement